-Whether two contracts are truly identical is a subtle and difficult question, as the contracts often include complex and detailed rules that address rare and varied edge cases (e.g., the death of a candidate); yet, we are confident that all matching contracts noted in this paper were for all practical purposes identical; the chances that their payoffs would differ approached zero and were negligible given the other transaction costs and risks detailed below.
+Whether two contracts are truly identical is a subtle and difficult question, as the contracts often include complex and detailed rules that address rare and varied edge cases (e.g., the death of a candidate); yet, we are confident that matching contracts noted in this paper were identical for all practical purposes; the chances that their payoffs would differ approached zero and were negligible given the other transaction costs and risks detailed below.

 Opportunity cost is the prevailing interest rate over the expected life of the contract on the investment.
 First, the maximum amount of money that a trader needs to purchase the contracts in both markets to attempt arbitrage is \$1 per \$1 payout.
-The cost of buying the less expensive contract is the price \$X. The more expensive contract is going to sell for \$Y, where \$1 > \$Y > \$X. The cost of covering that sale is 1 - Y; if the contract hits, the seller needs to cover the difference between the price and \$1.
-Thus, the trader needs to invest 1 - Y + X. Since 1 - Y + X since 1 - Y + X between the price two positions can, at most, approach 1 - Y + X between the price investor does not sell the contracts, but holds everything for the duration, they will expire at the
+Suppose the cost of buying the less expensive contract is \$X and the sell price for expensive contract is \$Y. If the contract hits, the seller needs to cover the difference 1 - Y. Thus, the trader needs to invest X + (1 - Y).
+Since 1 > Y > X the cost of covering the two positions can, at most, approach \$1 per \$1 contract.
+If the investor does not liquidate the contracts, but holds everything for the duration, they will expire at the Conventions or Election Day; one year of time, at most.
+With very low interest rates, the opportunity cost on the investment was quite low during 2012.